Skip to main content

 • Using stringify_func for custom text representations

-Prerequisites: Tutorial 01 complete, pip install mellea, Ollama running locally with granite4:micro downloaded.
+Prerequisites: Tutorial 01 complete, pip install mellea, Ollama running locally with granite4.1:3b downloaded.

 The scenario